Layne-brown/README/README.md

 # Layne Brown

 ## About Me
-I am a student at Richland High School whos intrested in technology and computer stuff. mainly in video games, with their different gameplay styles and their game machanics.
-I do plan to have a career in the gaming industry making or helping on games .
+I am a student at Richland High School who's interested in technology and computer stuff. mainly in video games, with their varied gameplay styles and mechanics.
+I do plan to have a career in the gaming industry, making or helping develop games.

 ## Skills
-I do have some experince in java, coding loops, arrays, and much more java things I can't think off the top of my head.
+I do have some experience in Java, including coding loops, arrays, and more things I can't think of at the top of my head.
 I also know some things about networking and setting up a LAN.
+I work well with others, collaborate effectively, and keep them on track.

  ## Career Goals
-The career I want to persue in is a video game designer.
+The career I want to pursue is a video game designer.